zeke/wikipedias/README.md

 # Wikipedias

-This is a node module containing metadata about Wikidpedia's international subdomain codes.
-The data was scraped from [List_of_Wikipedias#List](http://en.wikipedia.org/wiki/List_of_Wikipedias#List)
+wikipedias is a node module containing metadata about Wikidpedia's international subdomain codes.
+The data was scraped from [List_of_Wikipedias#List](http://en.wikipedia.org/wiki/List_of_Wikipedias#List).
+It was created as a dependency of [ord.zeke.xxx](http://ord.zeke.xxx), a node app that uses Wikipedia to translate words into many languages.

 ## Installation